What is PR and how does it work for small businesses?

 My background in PR

 I wish more small businesses would embrace PR.
 I love PR because long before I knew what marketing was, I wanted to be a journalist.
-I did work experience at my local newspaper, The Newark Advertiser.
-I wrote for my university magazine.
-I went abroad and worked for Honduras This Week for three months in between university semesters.
-I did an internship at The Times and at a news agency in Leeds.
+My work experience started at my local newspaper, The Newark Advertiser.
+Then I wrote for my university magazine.
+During university, I went abroad and worked for Honduras This Week for three months in between university semesters.
+I also did an internship at The Times and at a news agency in Leeds.

 The reporters at each of these publications went out of their way to give me practical experience and advice.
 I was all set to become a journalist.
 Then the credit crunch happened, and I had a change of heart and pursued a career in marketing.